-Chaplain (Captain) Gary Atkins is the NH Wing Chaplain, in addition to being Squadron chaplain of the Seacoast squadron, based at Pease ANG Base.
+Chaplain (Major) Gary Atkins is the NH Wing Chaplain, in addition to being Squadron chaplain of the Seacoast squadron, based at Pease ANG Base.

 Forty-five years ago he served as an active duty USAF Chaplain in the Philippines and Thailand.
 It is a rewarding experience to be in uniform and serving once again.

 This section presents a variety of information for both Senior and Cadet members.
 Scroll down to find whatever information may be relevant to you.

 My cell number is 860-331-0879.
 Call whenever you (or someone) need to talk with a chaplain.
 Know that the Jewish Sabbath is Friday sunset to Saturday sunset and I am usually "out of contact" during that time.
 If I do not answer, leave a message and I will return your call Saturday night.
 Please date (even just month/year is OK) the messages so there is some idea of when they were posted.

 2. Chaplaincy Prayer Line

 Chaplains believe in the power of prayer, both for the prayer-giver and the one being prayed for.
 CAP Chaplain HQ has set up a "national prayer line" for CAP members and their families.
 If you would like to include someone, send an email to Chapel@capchaplain.org with the appropriate information (rank/name./squadron/wing/family member/relationship/etc) ... and hundreds of chaplains will have that person in their prayers.